UT Tyler Patriots

 UT Tyler University Advancement

-More than $1 million in scholarship dollars raised in the past 27 years!
+More than $2 million in scholarship dollars have been raised in the past 28 years!

 More opportunities to qualify and win great prizes!